hada0/warships/README.md

 later iterations, the `displayBoard` method was updated to handle formatting of larger boards.

 ##### Phase 2 Development: Setup
 The next part of the implementation involved creating a configuration class that reads an .ini file.
-It was first attempted by importing an open source ini file parser but this was unsuccessful due to compatability issues with mac OS.
+It was first attempted by importing an open source .ini file parser but this was unsuccessful due to compatability issues with mac OS.
 Instead a default configuration setting was used in order to continue to implement and test the system.
 The `player` class was designed to take a configuration object as an argument in it's constructor.
 It's then able to set it's characteristics e.g. height and width for that player.
 During the set up, a target board and ship board is also created using the height and width in the configuration.
+Once an end-to-end flow was working, this stage was revisited to implement an .ini parser by using std::ifstream.

 ##### Phase 3 Development: Player
 At this stage, the majority of the backbone had been set up.
 The actions that would change the state of the game all live in the `player` class.
 The player has attributes: